heshamelmatary/cheri-exercises/README.md

-Robert N. M. Watson (University of Cambridge), Brooks Davis (SRI International), Wes Filardo (Microsoft Research), Jessica Clarke (University of Cambridge) and John Baldwin (Ararat River Consulting).
+Robert N. M. Watson (University of Cambridge), Brooks Davis (SRI International), Wes Filardo (Microsoft Research), Jessica Clarke (University of Cambridge), John Baldwin (Ararat River Consulting), and Hesham Almatary (Capabilities Limited).

 This repository contains a series of skills development and adversarial exercises for [CHERI](http://cheri-cpu.org), specifically aimed at the